-- 1. Not to increase any fee in pursuance to the proposal submitted by school on any account for the academic session 2022-23 and if the fee is already increased and charged for the academic session 2022-23, the same shall be refunded to the parents or adjusted in the fee of subsequent months. - 2.
+- 1. To increase the fee by 15% from the specified date i.e. 01.04.2023. - 2.
 To ensure payment of salary is made in accordance with the provision of Section 10(1) of the DSEA, 1973.
 Further, the scarcity of funds cannot be the reason for non-payment of salary and other benefits admissible to the teachers/ staffs in accordance with section 10 (1) of the DSEA, 1973.
 Therefore, the Society running the school must ensure payment to teachers/ staffs accordingly. - 3.
 To utilize the fee collected from students in accordance with the provisions of Rule 177 of the DSER, 1973 and orders and directions issued by this Directorate from time to time.
+Further, the management of said School is hereby directed under section 24(3) of DSEA, 1973 to comply with the following directions:

-Non-compliance of this order or any direction herein shall be viewed seriously and will be dealt with in accordance with the provisions of section 24(4) of Delhi School Education Act, 1973 and Delhi School Education Rules, 1973.
+Non-compliance of the order or any direction herein shall be viewed seriously and will be dealt with in accordance with the provisions of section 24(4) of Delhi School Education Act, 1973 and Delhi School Education Rules, 1973.